Senators Demand Answers From CFPB Head After Student Loan Watchdog's Resignation

 Seeking to "evaluate the independence and effectiveness" of the federal Consumer Financial Protection Bureau's student loan office, 15 Senate Democrats sent a terse letter Thursday evening to Mick Mulvaney, the CFPB's acting director.
 The letter was first obtained by NPR.

-The letter arrived on Mulvaney's desk less than three weeks after the CFPB's student loan watchdog, Seth Frotman, stepped down, writing in a fiery resignation letter to Mulvaney that, under the acting director's leadership, "the Bureau has abandoned the very consumers it is tasked by Congress with protecting.
+The letter arrived on Mulvaney's desk less than three weeks after the CFPB's student loan watchdog, Seth Frotman, stepped down, writing in a fiery resignation letter to Mulvaney that under the acting director's leadership, "the Bureau has abandoned the very consumers it is tasked by Congress with protecting.
 Instead, you have used the Bureau to serve the wishes of the most powerful financial companies in America."

 The Trump administration has made no secret of its desire to protect loan servicers from tough oversight.
 One year ago, the Education Department ended agreements to share information with the CFPB and collaborate with the bureau on enforcement.
 In March, the department released guidance arguing that loan servicers, as federal contractors, should be exempt from state efforts to more closely regulate them.
 And in May, Mulvaney called for a major shake-up in Frotman's division.
 The Office for Students and Young Consumers was folded into the bureau's Office of Financial Education, signaling a symbolic shift in mission from investigation to basic information-sharing.